stormasm/influx-notes/flux/ir.md

 *The initial representation of the query can be either a raw string or an already parsed Abstract Syntax Tree.*

-The AST is generated from a raw Flux String prior to the compilation step.
+Is the AST generated from a raw Flux String prior to the compilation step ?

 ### Where in our code is the IR (Intermediate Representation)?